jlangch/venice/doc/readme/json-lines.md

 ## Usage

-To convert to/from a single JSON Line string, use *jsonl/write-str* and *jsonl/read-str*:
+To convert to/from a JSON Line string, use *jsonl/write-str* and *jsonl/read-str*:

 ```clojure
 (do